rdkcentral/rdkservices/WifiManager/doc/WifiPlugin.md

 <a name="method.stopScan"></a>
 ## *stopScan <sup>method</sup>*

 Stops scanning for SSIDs.
-Any discovered SSIDs from the call to the `startScan` method up to the point where this method is called are still returned.
+From the `startScan` method up to the point where this method is called, all discovered SSIDs are still returned.

 ### Parameters